suiyangyang/OpenWebUI-VS-CodeAssist/ReadMe.md

 ## EN

+### Capabilities

+1.Read the currently active file context in Visual Studio and use it as a basis for programming.
+2.Read the contents of files within the project based on referenced classes to provide programming suggestions.
+3.Allow developers with overly complex project trees to use voice input to have the model open specific files.

 ### ✅ Setup Instructions:

 1. Build the `VsBridge` project and install the VS extension.
 In Visual Studio's Options, locate **VsBridge**, and configure your personal token and service settings.